AdetoyeseM/HNGAdepto/readme.txt

 The HNG Internship gives room for effective teamwork while interns work on real-life projects.
-You get the chance to collaborate with other creatives from different parts of the world, which prepares you for future team collaborations outside the internship.
+You get the chance to collaborate with other creatives from different parts of the world, which prepares you for future team collaborations outside the internship....